codemagic-ci-cd/codemagic-docs/content/integrations/codepush-integration.md

 2. Install React Native CodePush plugin by running **npm install --save react-native-code-push** in the root directory
 3. Make sure Codemagic provided server URL is correctly configured in the project:

-for iOS, place the following key and its string in Info.plist:
+For iOS, place the following key and its string in Info.plist:

 ```
 <key>CodePushServerURL</key>
 <string>https://codepush.codemagic.io/</string>
 ```

-for Android, add the following line in **strings.xml**:
+For Android, add the following line in **strings.xml**:

 ```
  <string moduleConfig="true" name="CodePushServerUrl">https://codepush.codemagic.io/</string>
 ```
 4. While making changes in Info.plist and strings.xml files, add the Deployment keys:

-for iOS:
+For iOS:

 ```
 <key>CodePushDeploymentKey</key>
 <string>YOUR_DEPLOYMENT_KEY</string>
 ```

-for Android:
+For Android:

 ```
 <string moduleConfig="true" name="CodePushDeploymentKey">YOUR_DEPLOYMENT_KEY</string>